ZhiXin18/flowmotion/packages/flowmotion_api/doc/CongestionApi.md

 final String cameraId = cameraId_example; // String | Filter by congestion points by specific camera id. final String agg = agg_example; // String | Aggregation method applied to congestion rating.
 By default, no aggregation is performed.
-Has no effect if `groupby` is not specified. final String groupby = groupby_example; // String | Group congestion data by hour or day. `agg` must also be specified to supply an aggregation method. final DateTime begin = 2013-10-20T19:20:30+01:00; // DateTime | Start of the time range (timestamp) to filter congestion data.
-If unspecified, defaults to the current timestamp. final DateTime end = 2013-10-20T19:20:30+01:00; // DateTime | End of the time range (timestamp) to filter congestion data.
-If unspecified, defaults to the current timestamp.
+Has no effect if `groupby` is not specified. final String groupby = groupby_example; // String | Group congestion data by hour or day. `agg` must also be specified to supply an aggregation method. final DateTime begin = 2013-10-20T19:20:30+01:00; // DateTime | Inclusive start of the time range (timestamp) to filter congestion data.
+If unspecified, defaults to the latest `updated_on` timestamp. final DateTime end = 2013-10-20T19:20:30+01:00; // DateTime | Exclusive end of the time range (timestamp) to filter congestion data.
+If unspecified, defaults to the latest `updated_on` timestamp.

 try {
     final response = api.congestionsGet(cameraId, agg, groupby, begin, end);